 In 1985, Lewis Farms started their annual on-farm bull production sale.
 The first year, 37 bulls were sold along with 5 females.
 In 2006, the 22nd Annual Lewis Farms Bull Sale offered 200 Simmental bulls, a number of Angus sires and 100 commercial females to cattle producers.
 Held on the last Saturday of February, Lewis Farms offers Red, Black, Fleckvieh and Fullblood Simmental genetics along with a handful of Red and Black Angus sires.

 Lewis Farms is evolving with every generation working together on the farm.
-Moving towards more summer calving production and calving two-thirds of the herd during winter months, shows the changes within the operation.
+Moving towards more summer calving production and calving less of the herd during winter months, shows the changes within the operation.
 Keeping quality genetics as a foundation, Lewis Farms strives to meet the purebred and commercial breeders needs in today’s ever-changing and competitive beef industry.
 Homozygous testing, embryo use and artificial insemination along with walking herdsires are utilized on the herd to produce genetics that are in demand.

-Lewis Farms are active with their children in 4-H and the YCSA.
+Lewis Farms are active with 4-H and the YCSA.
 Promoting the positive involvement of youth in the cattle indusrty, Lewis Farms hope that the next generation of young cattleman/cattlewomen will continue to grow along with the farm.
 Built on a foundation of a family working together over the past 70 years, Lewis farms has become a strong and growing force within the Simmental Breed.